fledge-iot/fledge/docs/OMF.rst

 Hints may also be targeted to specific data points within an asset by using the datapoint hint.
-A *datapoint* hint takes a JSON object as it's value, this object defines the name of the datapoint and the hint to apply.
+A *datapoint* hint takes a JSON object as its value; the object defines the name of the datapoint and the hint to apply.

 .. code-block:: console